-- On January 19, 2018 (the "Closing Date"), the Company completed a private placement offering of 256,410,256 special warrants (the "Special Warrants") of the Company at a price of C\$0.50 for aggregate gross proceeds of C\$128,205,128 (the "Special Warrant Offering"). - An aggregate of 98,450,896 Special Warrants were issued to Pala on the Closing Date, for total subscription proceeds from Pala of \$49,225,448.
-On the Closing Date, the Company paid Pala a backstop fee of \$600,000 (the "Offering Backstop Fee") in respect of a backstop arrangement under which Pala agreed to backstop up to \$30,000,000 in respect of the Special Warrant Offering, which backstop arrangement was not exercised by the Company.

-- An aggregate of 88,200,000 Special Warrants were issued to Castlelake on the Closing Date, for total subscription proceeds from Castlelake of \$44,100,000.
-As a result, upon the automatic exercise of the Special Warrants into Special Warrant Shares on March 7, 2018, Castlelake held approximately 19.8% of the then-outstanding Common Shares.
-The Company also entered into an investor rights agreement with Castlelake dated January 19, 2018, which provides Castlelake with certain rights, including the right to nominate one member of the Board and the right to participate in further equity offerings of the Company, in each case subject to Castlelake maintaining certain minimum percentage share ownership thresholds. - On March 2, 2018, the Company filed a final short form prospectus dated March 1, 2018 (the "Prospectus") with the British Columbia and Ontario Securities Commissions and obtained a decision document for the Prospectus.
-The Prospectus qualified the issuance of 256,410,256 Common Shares ("Special Warrant Shares") of the Company upon the automatic exercise of the Special Warrants into Special Warrant Shares on behalf of, and without any further action or payment required on the part of, the holders thereof.
-The Shares were issued effective 5:00 p.m.
-(Toronto time) on March 7, 2018, following which an aggregate of 445,150,682 Common Shares were outstanding.
+- On January 19, 2018, the Company completed a private placement offering of 256,410,256 special warrants each exercisable for one Common Share (the "Special Warrants") at a price of C\$0.50 for aggregate gross proceeds of C\$128,205,128 (the "Special Warrant Offering"). - An aggregate of 98,450,896 Special Warrants were issued to Pala for total subscription proceeds of \$49,225,448.
+The Company paid Pala a backstop fee of \$600,000 (the "Offering Backstop Fee") in respect of a backstop arrangement under which Pala agreed to backstop up to \$30,000,000 in respect of the Special Warrant Offering, which backstop arrangement was not exercised by the Company. - An aggregate of 88,200,000 Special Warrants were issued to Castlelake for total subscription proceeds of \$44,100,000.
+As a result, upon the automatic exercise of the Special Warrants into Common Shares on March 7, 2018, Castlelake held approximately 19.8% of the then-outstanding Common Shares.
+The Company also entered into an investor rights agreement with Castlelake dated January 19, 2018, which provides Castlelake with certain rights, including the right to nominate one member of the Board and the right to participate in further equity offerings of the Company, in each case subject to Castlelake maintaining certain minimum percentage share ownership thresholds. - The Company filed a final short form prospectus dated March 1, 2018 to qualify the issuance of 256,410,256 Common Shares upon the automatic exercise of the Special Warrants.
+The Common Shares were issued on March 7, 2018.